-Before treatment, you should make sure that your doctor is comfortable prescribing systemic and biologic medications when they're necessary, advises Bruce E. Strober, MD, PhD, co-director of the Psoriasis and Psoriatic Arthritis Center at New York University.
-He says that some doctors are reluctant to ever use these powerful drugs because of their side effects.
-While caution is understandable, certain cases demand systemic and biologic medicines.
-Strober suggests that you find a physician who really understands all of the possible treatments so you have the widest array of options.
+Before treatment, you should make sure that your doctor is comfortable prescribing systemic and biologic medications when they're necessary.
+Some doctors are reluctant to use these powerful drugs because of their side effects.
+Caution is important, but experts point out that certain cases demand systemic and biologic medicines.
+Working with a doctor who understands all of the possible treatments will give you the widest array of options.

 Here are some questions you can ask your doctor about psoriasis treatment.
 They might help you figure out the best way to treat your psoriasis.
 Although not all of these questions may apply to your situation, it's still a good idea to look them over.

-Will I need different kinds of treatments for different parts of my body, such as my elbows, face, or fingernails?
+- Will I need different kinds of treatments for different parts of my body, such as my elbows, groin, face, scalp, or fingernails?

 - Is my psoriasis so severe that I need to use phototherapy or systemic therapy instead of topical treatments?
 What are the side effects of these treatments?

 - Does your office have all treatments for psoriasis available -- such as light boxes for phototherapy -- and do you routinely prescribe systemic or biologic medications to treat the condition?

 - If I'm too busy to make regular phototherapy appointments, can I use a light box at home?

 - Should I be evaluated for psoriatic arthritis?
 If you think I have psoriatic arthritis, should I see a rheumatologist as well?
 What treatment will help both my psoriasis and arthritis symptoms?

 - How much will psoriasis treatment cost?
 Does my insurance limit the number of therapeutic choices that are open to me?

 - Will my therapy be long-term, or will it be sporadic?